Text

 exploitation and other conitions prejudicial to their development;

-planning and implementation of policies and programs that affect them. |
+planning and implementation of policies and programs that affect them.

-The State likewise guarantees universal access
+The State likewise guarantees universal access10 to medically-safe,

 non-abortifacient, effective, legal affordable and quality reproductive health care